-- Deans' Reg. §1.701-4.
+Deans' Reg. §1.701-4.
 Remote Participation.
 Classroom attendance may be an essential component of a course.
-Because not every classroom experience can be replicated via remote participation, approving such participation shall be solely within the discretion of the professor. - (b) Penalty for Violation of Attendance Rule.
+Because not every classroom experience can be replicated via remote participation, approving such participation shall be solely within the discretion of the professor.

+Deans' Reg. §1.701-5.
+Remote Participation Attendance.
+If a class contains both synchronous and asynchronous instruction, then the student may not miss more than 20% of the synchronous instruction.

+(b) Penalty for Violation of Attendance Rule.
 If a student who misses more than twenty percent of the classes scheduled for any course or seminar, the instructor shall notify the Registrar in writing, and the Registrar shall enter a failure "F" on the student's transcript.
 A student may petition the Office of Student Affairs in writing for a variance from this rule, which will be granted on only in cases of exceptional hardship to a student caused by circumstances beyond the student's control.
-The decision of the Office of Student Affairs is not appealable. - Dean's Reg. §1.701-4.
-The faculty's collective judgment is that a student who misses more than 20% of the scheduled meetings of a course has not taken the course, and though one's absence is for the best possible reasons such as sickness, death in the family, religious observance, or job requirements, the student should re-take the course rather than sit for the exam. - (c) Standards for Administration.
+The decision of the Office of Student Affairs is not appealable.

+Dean's Reg. §1.701-4.
+The faculty's collective judgment is that a student who misses more than 20% of the scheduled meetings of a course has not taken the course, and though one's absence is for the best possible reasons such as sickness, death in the family, religious observance, or job requirements, the student should re-take the course rather than sit for the exam.

+- (c) Standards for Administration.
 Attendance will be taken during each class and may be taken at any time or multiple times during the class period.
 A student who is present but unprepared for class may be treated as absent if the instructor announces at the beginning of the semester that unprepared students will be treated as absent.
 The student found to be unprepared shall be promptly so advised by the instructor. - (d) Class Cancellation.
-If a class is cancelled, either through an individual class cancellation or when the University is closed due to weather or other emergencies, a student's failure to attend the scheduled make-up class will generally not be considered an absence under the attendance requirement. - Dean's Reg. §1.701-5.
+If a class is cancelled, either through an individual class cancellation or when the University is closed due to weather or other emergencies, a student's failure to attend the scheduled make-up class will generally not be considered an absence under the attendance requirement.

+Dean's Reg. §1.701-5.
 No Class Cancellation Without Prior Approval.
 The Associate Dean for Academic Affairs must approve a class cancellation by any professor or instructor.
-Class cancellations should be kept to a minimum. - Dean's Reg. §1.701-6.
+Class cancellations should be kept to a minimum.

+Dean's Reg. §1.701-6.
 Cancellation of Classes Before or After Holiday.
-The Associate Dean for Academic Affairs will not approve cancellation of classes on the days immediately before or after a scheduled holiday, e.g., Labor Day, Thanksgiving, Martin Luther King, Jr. Holiday. - Dean's Reg. §1.701-6.
+The Associate Dean for Academic Affairs will not approve cancellation of classes on the days immediately before or after a scheduled holiday, e.g., Labor Day, Thanksgiving, Martin Luther King, Jr. Holiday.

+Dean's Reg. §1.701-6.
 Campus Closing.
 The decision regarding campus closure will be made by the President of the University who will notify the Director of Personnel, who then will communicate the decision to the deans and department heads.
-This decision may not be made by individual deans or department heads. - Dean's Reg. §1.701-7.
+This decision may not be made by individual deans or department heads.

+Students should expect to attend classes via video conferencing on days when the campus is closed due to unsafe weather conditions unless otherwise directed by their professor.

+Dean's Reg. §1.701-7.
 Timing of Campus Closings.
 When weather-related, the decision regarding campus closure usually will be made by 7:00 a.m. for the regular division and by 4:00 p.m. for the extended division.
 Students may call the campus information line (717-541-1939) to inquire about closing.
-Closing information will also be posted on the University website, and the e2Alert system.
+Closing information will also be posted on the University website, and the Campus Alert system.